A central feature of almost any floral industry event is a design competition, where floral designers compete for recognition and prizes.

 In some cases judging is "blind", meaning organizers go to some lengths to make sure the evaluators do not know whose work they are evaluating, while in others no such attempt is made.

 Until recently scoring was done with paper scoresheets which were then added up, checked and double checked manually.
-While still common FloristWare recently introduced a floral design contest scoring app that greatly improves the entire process.
+While still common FloristWare recently introduced a mobile scoring app for floral design competitions that greatly improves the entire process.

 Materials were covered in the Cost section, but in general some floral design competitions will supply the materials while others will expect each competitor to bring their own..